davidhj23/design-patterns/README.md

 ### Factory Method
 The Factory Method design pattern defines an interface for creating an object, but let subclasses decide which class to instantiate.
 This pattern lets a class defer instantiation to subclasses.

+### Abstract Factory
+Is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.